AhmedMourad0/no-copy/README.md

 ## Why?
 I hear you ask.

-The `copy` method of Kotlin data classes is a known language design problem, normally, you can't remove it, you can't override it, and you can document it.
+The `copy` method of Kotlin data classes is a known language design problem, normally, you can't remove it, you can't override it, and you can't document it.

 Why would you want to do that?
 Well, there are a couple of reasons: